Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

 To enable the scenarios mentioned previously, the cmdlet will need three parameter sets:

 ```
-Get-AzureRmChildFoo -ResourceGroupName <String> -ParentName <String> [-Name <String>]
+Get-AzureRmChildFoo -ResourceGroupName <String> -FooName <String> [-Name <String>]

 Get-AzureRmChildFoo -FooObject <PSFoo> [-Name <String>]

 Get-AzureRmChildFoo -ResourceId <String>
 ```

-The first parameter set has mandatory `-ResourceGroupName` and `-ParentName` parameters to get the identity information about the parent resource, and then an optional `-Name` parameter to allow the user to either list all child resources contained in the given parent or get the specific child resource.
+The first parameter set has mandatory `-ResourceGroupName` and `-FooName` parameters to get the identity information about the parent resource, and then an optional `-Name` parameter to allow the user to either list all child resources contained in the given parent or get the specific child resource.
 The second parameter set has required `-FooObject` parameter, which can be piped from the parent `Get-*` or `Set/Update-*` cmdlet, and an optional `-Name` parameter.
 The third parameter set has a required `-ResourceId` parameter, which allows the user to get a specific child resource by resource id.

 #### C# example